 For a lower upfront cost and just an extra £4 each month, you can bump your data allowance to a huge 30GB.
 That's more than enough to keep you tethering and streaming till your heart's content.

 All of the components for Face ID (infrared camera, flood illuminator, dot projector) are housed in what’s affectionately being called the ‘notch’.
 You’ll find the notch at the top of the display, where it somewhat disrupts that all-screen look.
 There’s been much controversy concerning the notch with regards to it completely ruining the immersive experience.
 Once you begin using the phone, however, I’ve found that it simply blends into the background.
-The notch has become common sight since the iPhone X came out and Android phones like the LG G7 and Huawei P20 have both brought the design trait across.

 Sure, you notice it when the screen is on, plus it juts into video if you’re playing something full-screen.
 But in all other instances it fades into the background.
 Certain apps – Apple’s Music being one – use software trickery to blank out the notch, and some apps clearly need to be updated to ensure important buttons aren’t hidden by it.

 In the space either side of the notch you’ll find the battery indicator and time.
 Annoyingly, you can no longer see the battery percentage remaining or whether you have a pair headphones connected without opening the Control Center.
 The bigger annoyance is that the battery and signal indicators aren’t in line with the bottom of the notch, so they dip slightly below and look rather weird.

 I do feel that the notch gives the iPhone X a bit of character and a distinctive look, something lost by the dismissal of the Home button.
 I’m sure Apple would get rid of it in an instant if it could cram this tech inside the bezel; but it does feel as though the company wants to use it as a distinguishing feature while it’s here.